nasa/bplib/README.md

    make all
 ```

-8. Test bplib stand alone
+3. Test bplib stand alone

-The example program `bpcat` is available in the bplib stand alone build
+The example program `bpcat` referenced below is available in the bplib stand alone build.

 ```
 $ ./bplib-build-matrix-Debug-POSIX/app/bpcat --help